dnesting/dnesting/resume.md

 ### Self-Employed, March 2025 - Present

-- Artificial Intelligence and Software Defined Radio projects, public safety communications incident tracking, SDR orchestration on Kubernetes, AI agent workflow and orchestration
+- Artificial Intelligence and Software Defined Radio projects, public safety communications incident tracking, SDR orchestration on Kubernetes, AI agent workflow and orchestration.
+Primarily working in Go and Python.
 - Reliable and secure network design and deployment for a 30-unit residential building
 - Guest Lecturer on Resiliency and Privacy Engineering for the Vanderbilt Policy Accelerator